Spring Woodland Wlak

 Liquidise the soup in a blender, then return to the pan

 Stir in the cream and a pinch of salt

 Serve hot with crusty bread

 Book directly through our website and receive £10 credit to spend during your stay, when you book our 'best available rate'.
 Your £10 credit will be waiting for you at check in and can be redeemed against almost anything you choose during your stay with us.
 What about a pre dinner drink?
 Or perhaps you’d prefer to put it towards a pampering treat in our Revival Zone.
 The choice is yours.

-If you’re looking to wrap up warm and enjoy the great outdoors or if you’d prefer a relaxing break to recharge your batteries, Gisborough Hall is the perfect place for a break away this autumn.
+If you’re looking to wrap up warm and enjoy the great outdoors or if you’d prefer a relaxing break to recharge your batteries, Gisborough Hall is the perfect place for a break away this winter.

 Cosy up with us from £405 per room including dinner, bed and breakfast.

 To book now please call 01287 611500 or e-mail email@example.com

 Find out what's happening at Gisborough Hall by following us on social media.

 On the edge of the North York Moors, Gisborough Hall is a four star country house ‘home away from home’.
 For business, leisure, weddings and special occasions, discover our charming Victorian country house hotel where a warm welcome awaits you.